APopp524/Code-Quiz/README.md

 This Code Quiz used HTML, CSS, jQuery, and Bootstrap.

-check it out here: https://apopp524.github.io/Code-Quiz/
+Check it out here: https://apopp524.github.io/Code-Quiz/

 ## Instructions